GospelSounders/adventhymnals/content/02.christ-in-song/05.301-400/06.351-360/04.Songs-of-Praise/docs.md

 ---
+title: |
-title: 354.
-Songs of Praise
+    354. Songs of Praise - Christ in Song
 metadata:
-    description:
+    description: |
+        Christ in Song 354.
+Songs of Praise.
+Songs of praise the angels sang; Heav'n with alleluias rang, When Jehovah;s work begun, When he spake and it was done.
+Songs of praise awoke the morn, When the Prince of Peace was born; Songs of praise arose, when he  Captive led captivity.
+    keywords:  |
-    keywords: Christ in Song, Songs of Praise, Songs of praise the angels sang,
+        Christ in Song, adventhymnals, advent hymnals, Songs of Praise, Songs of praise the angels sang.
     author: Brian Onang'o
 ---

+#### Advent Hymnals
 ## 354. SONGS OF PRAISE
+####  Christ in Song,

 ```txt
 1.